Egypt at New Year

 We take into consideration our late night and begin our day of visits at a leisurely pace, starting with the fantastic Luxor Museum.
 A masterfully arranged collection of archaeological artefacts and home to celebrated works of art, including the famous statue of Tuthmosis III - an extraordinarily realistic figure carved out of greywacke, we tour its fantastic collections before stopping for lunch.
 Later, and there will also be a visit to Aboudi’s bookshop, which is the world’s best English language Egyptological bookshop.
 Later, we visit Luxor Temple at sunset and this atmospheric visit will be followed by a stroll through the souk.

 Our day begins with a boat trip across the west bank and we are then treated to a very special visit to the Valley of the Kings.
 This has been the final resting place of royals and nobility for almost 500 years, with excavations dating the site back as far as the 16th century BC.
 Its most notable occupant, of course, is King Tutankhamun.
-After our visit, we will stop for lunch before continuing on to the Valley of the Queens, where we also have special access.
+We visit this famous tomb, along with very special access to the Tomb of Seti I. After our visit, we will stop for lunch before continuing on to the Valley of the Queens, where we also have special access to the Tomb of Nefertari, who was the wife of Pharaoh Ramesses II.
 Our evening will see our minds illuminated by a fascinating lecture.

 Today is comprised of an unusually comprehensive day of visits to the Temples of Karnak, where we will discover the three temples of the Theban Triad.
 This captivating complex is the second largest religious site in the world after Angkor Wat.
 This spectacular, multi-period location has a wealth of historical and religious inscriptions at every turn, and we visit the Temples of Amun and Khonsu in the morning before checking into our next hotel - a boat - where we will stay for the next four nights.
 After lunch aboard our boat, we return to Karnak to explore the Temple of Mut - Amun’s consort and mother of their divine child Khonsu.
 There will be a captivating lecture in the evening and dinner will be back on the boat.